Carbon Fiber Basics

 Standard thicknesses vary slightly among manufacturers.
 Our carbon fiber sheets range from 0.25mm (.010”) to 3.4mm (.133”) carbon fiber plates.
 Custom thicknesses up to .5” are available on request.
 We specialize in manufacturing customized layups, incorporating different materials and weaves as needed, to address the specific needs of your application.

 Cutting Carbon Fiber

 Thin carbon fiber sheets (up to .5mm) can be cut with scissors or a sharp razor knife.
-For thicker panels, abrasive cutting wheels and dremel tools are best.
-We recommend using carbide tools, abrasive type cutters, or diamond crusted blades.
+For thicker carbon fiber plates and panels, abrasive cutting wheels and Dremel tools are best.
+We recommend using carbide tools, abrasive type cutters, or diamond-crusted blades.
 Regular steel tools will do the job, but carbon fiber’s strength and abrasiveness will wear down standard tools quickly.
-Once your piece is cut, you can sand the edges very lightly with a 220 grit sandpaper for smooth, clean edge.
+Once your piece is cut, you can sand the edges very lightly with 220 grit sandpaper for a smooth, clean edge.

 However, any other contact cement or adhesive will do the job.
 If you go this route, it’s absolutely critical that the adhesive is fully dry before pressing it to its application.
 Any trapped moisture will create a chemical reaction with the resin in the sheet and create bubbles on the surface over time.

 High Temp Panels

 Our high-temperature carbon fiber panels are made with a specially formulated high-temperature, high-strength epoxy resin.
 The result is a lightweight carbon panel that can withstand heat as high as 400 degrees Fahrenheit with little thermal expansion.
 All our high temp panels are customized to your size and thickness needs.
 Panels using this resin system can be made in any thickness from .25mm to over ¾” and in dimensions up to 4’ x 8’.